We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 It also has two mesh water bottle pockets on the sides.
 The pockets are generously sized so they hold even larger water bottles securely.

-And of course, this bag has both the chest clip and the waist slip to help battle all that shoulder fatigue.
+And of course, this bag has both the chest clip and the waist clip to help battle all that shoulder fatigue.

 It comes in a variety of colors and is definitely a more stylish backpack.
 It is made from water resistant material to help slow down the rate your stuff gets wet in a rainstorm.